rickalouani/Rancher-howto/README.md

 or just starting the process of adopting the micro-services paradigm.
 In a series of articles I will demonstrate and comment on some tools, provide some tips and links to resources I come across that I hope will save you time.
-Making the leap to micro-services is not as daunting anymore as it was even 10 years ago.
+Making the leap to micro-services is not as daunting as it was even 10 years ago.
 The abundance of information shared by many companies that went through the process successfully, published best practices, case studies, videos, etc, and a number of great opensource tools should make the process